 - You are the plaintiff.
 The person you are suing is the defendant. - Before you fill out this form, read form SC-100-INFO, Information for the Plaintiff, to know your rights.
-You can get form SC-100-INFO at any courthouse or county law library, or go to www.courts.ca.gov/forms. - Fill out pages 2, 3, and 4 of this form.
-Make copies of all the pages of this form and any attachments-one for each party named in this case and an extra copy for yourself.
-Take or mail the original and the copies to the court clerk's office and pay the filing fee.
-The clerk will write the date of your trial in the box above.
-Your court may allow electronic filing.
-Check your local court website for information: www.courts.ca.gov/find-my-court.htm. - You must have someone at least 18-not you or anyone else listed in this case-give each defendant a court-stamped copy of all pages of this form and any pages this form tells you to attach.
+Get SC-100-INFO at any courthouse or county law library, or go to www.courts.ca.gov/smallclaims/forms. - Fill out pages 2 and 3 of this form.
+Then make copies of all pages of this form.
+(Make one copy for each party named in this case and an extra copy for yourself.)
+Take or mail the original and these copies to the court clerk's office and pay the filing fee.
+The clerk will write the date of your trial in the box above. - You must have someone at least 18-not you or anyone else listed in this case-give each defendant a court-stamped copy of all five pages of this form and any pages this form tells you to attach.
 There are special rules for "serving," or delivering, this form to public entities, associations, and some businesses.
-See forms SC-104B, and SC-104B, and SC-104B. - Go to court on your trial date listed above.
+See forms SC-104B, and SC-104C. - Go to court on your trial date listed above.
 Bring witnesses, receipts, and any evidence you need to prove your case.

-SC-100, Page 1 of 6
+SC-100, Page 1 of 5